kxdang/kiendang/data/blog/automate-all-the-things.md

 The fridge's compressor turned off to prevent overheating because the freezer was overfilled which left the door slightly opened.

 Needless to say, I immediately bought a fridge and freezer thermometer alarms and now have them in my fridge.
-They cost about $60 but at least its a piece of mind knowing that if the door was left open, the temperature will increase, it'll warn us.
+They cost about $60 but at least its a piece of mind knowing that if the door was left open, the temperature will increase and it'll warn us.

 However, this solution isn't perfect.